 Independent Operation.
 Even though the Vista Field Declaration affects the entire common interest community, and the Commercial Declaration applies only to its commercial and mixed-use properties, the Vista Field Declaration is not a master declaration as that term is generally used.
-The two Declarations have separate purposes and are intended to operate independently.
+The two Declarations and the associations created thereunder have separate purposes and are intended to operate independently.